 For the semiconductor manufacturing field, when all coursework is completed, students should enroll in Chemical Engineering 597A to prepare for the comprehensive examination, which tests their knowledge of the engineering principles of semiconductor manufacturing.
 In case of failure, the examination may be repeated once with the consent of the graduate adviser.

 Consult the graduate adviser.
 The thesis plan is not available for the semiconductor manufacturing field.

 Chemical Engineering Ph.D.
+Major Fields or Subdisciplines

 Consult the department.